#BiWeek 2021 | Celebrate Bisexuality DayBy Angela Dallara • September 21, 2021 • 10:50 am

 That’s not good for our movement, because bisexual people do face discrimination.

-Bisexuals earn less than our gay and lesbian peers, and in the current pandemic, we’ve been more likely to lose our jobs.
+Bisexuals earn less than our gay and lesbian peers.
 We also suffer more from chronic health problems like obesity, alcoholism, and mood disorders, because of a lack of access to medical care.
+And compared to our gay counterparts, bisexual people are less likely to be out to our doctors because of the fear of rejection or discrimination.

 VP of External Communications